geenr/alx-system_engineering-devops/README.md

-task0 creating a script that switchws the current user to the user betty
+creating a script that switches the current user to the user betty